linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ## Upgrade paths

 The following upgrade paths are generally safe.
-However, before starting a deploy, it is important to check the release notes before proceeding—occasionally, specific minor releases may have additional restrictions.
+However, before starting a deploy, it is important to check the upgrade notes before proceeding—occasionally, specific minor releases may have additional restrictions.